Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Implementation of Partial YaRN via position ids Manipulation

 \section{Implementation of Partial YaRN via \texttt{position\_ids} Manipulation}

 A key implementation detail of our work is how we apply the positional stretching to only a subsection of the input sequence.
-While the original YaRN implementation modifies the RoPE frequency variables ($\boldsymbol{\theta}$), this approach isn't straightforward for a \textit{partial} modification.
+While the original YaRN implementation modifies RoPE's frequencies ($\boldsymbol{\theta}$), this approach isn't straightforward for a \textit{partial} modification.
 Instead, our implementation of Partial YaRN directly manipulates the \texttt{position\_ids} and multiply it with the unmodified frequencies.
 This section details the implementation our method.

 \paragraph{Modifying positional indices.}

 In most Transformer architectures, including the models used in this work, the RoPE mechanism computes embeddings based on an input tensor called \texttt{position\_ids}.
 This tensor is simply a sequence of integers representing the absolute position of each token (i.e. \texttt{[0, 1, 2, ..., N-1]}).
 Our method leverages this by modifying a section this tensor.
 The process is as follows: